 My parents have a gorgeous rosemary plant that just keeps growing and growing.
 They are forever hacking away at it because it’s just too huge.
 I was always under the impression that rosemary was easy to grow, yet I’ve attempted to grow rosemary several times with no success.
 The really funny thing about my parents’ rosemary plant is that it’s in the koi pond.

 Rosemary is supposedly happy in warm, dry, sunny, areas.
 And I’ve managed to drown at least one rosemary.
 So I am a bit baffled as to their success.
-Nevertheless, I purchased a rosemary start (again) and I’m determine that it will live this year.
-You would think I would be able to get it to live!
-After all, it is supposed to be easy to grow.
+Nevertheless, I purchased rosemary starts dutifully each spring, determined that it will live!
 The Herbal Academy even lists rosemary as one of 5 easy to grow herbs.

 - Beautiful Front Yard Gardens Save You Time And Money